-The Ffestiniog Railway is a world famous small gauge railway that runs through spectacular Snowdonia countryside between the towns of Blaenau Ffestiniog and Porthmadog.
+The Ffestiniog Railway is a world-famous small gauge railway that runs through spectacular Snowdonia countryside between the towns of Blaenau Ffestiniog and Porthmadog.

 You can join the train at either Blaenau Ffestiniog or Porthmadog and journey through the beautiful Welsh countryside of southern Snowdonia.

-The Ffestiniog Railway was founded in 1832 to ferry slate and passengers from the slate quarries of Blaenau Ffestiniong to the port of Porthmadog and is the oldest independent railway company in the world.
+The Ffestiniog Railway was founded in 1832 to ferry slate and passengers from the slate quarries of Blaenau Ffestiniog to the port of Porthmadog and is the oldest independent railway company in the world.

-For decades to company operated and expanded to cope with the increasing workload as Welsh slate was used all across the world for the roof construction.
+For decades to the company operated and expanded to cope with the increasing workload as Welsh slate was used all across the world for roof construction.

-The journey from Porthmadog to Blaenau Ffestiniog takes a little over one hour and stops at three stations along the route where you are free to disembark and explore before continuing your journey.
+The Ffestiniog Railway operates a fleet of steam and diesel locomotives.
+The journey from Porthmadog to Blaenau Ffestiniog takes a little over one hour and stops at three stations along the route, where you are free to disembark and explore before continuing your journey.
 The stops provide a perfect opportunity to explore the countryside and get refreshments.